bingyuzhang/bingyu/research-en.md

 ## Publication and preprints ([arXiv Page](https://arxiv.org/a/zhang_b_7.html))

  - $S^1$-action on the Hochschild homology of the Tamarkin Category.
 Joint with Wenyuan Li, in preparation.

+ - Density of fibers for the filtered Fukaya category of $T^*N$.
+Joint with Stéphane Guillermou and Claude Viterbo, in preparation.

  - A remark on Continuous K-theory and Fourier-Sato transform.